This document has been officially approved by Group CEO, authorized by the Board of Directors, as the corporate-wide guideline for CSR deployment.

-Ongoing processes to assess employees' understanding of and obtain feedback on practices and conditions covered by this CSER Code of Conduct and to foster continuous improvement.
+Ongoing processes to assess employees' understanding of and obtain feedback on practices and conditions covered by this CSR Code of Conduct and to foster continuous improvement.

 5.9 Audits and Assessments:

-Periodic self-evaluations to ensure conformity to legal and regulatory requirements, the content of the CSER Code of Conduct and customer contractual requirements related to social and environmental responsibility.
+Periodic self-evaluations to ensure conformity to legal and regulatory requirements, the content of the CSR Code of Conduct and customer contractual requirements related to social and environmental responsibility.